tommytee/vrview_io/README.md

-This fork
+this fork...
 ==========
-This fork of VR View has many changes.

 Embed is served from /embed instead of / <br />

 Video has loop option and time. (rafa8626) <br />
 Video has scrubber/slider. <br />

 Users can connect views by getting a code and entering it into another device / browser / tab<br />

-uses express and socket.io
+WebRTC is used if available.
+uses express, socket.io, simple-peer and forked versions of socket.io-p2p and socket.io-p2p-server

 <https://vrview.io/examples>